Sitecore/developer-portal/apps/devportal/data/markdown/pages/learn/getting-started/xm-cloud/tutorials/create-data-template.md

 In this tutorial, you will go through the steps to create a new content model that can be used for your Text Teaser component.
 You will learn:

 - How to create a headless module in XM Cloud Content Editor
-- How create new data templates for the Text Teaser component in XM Cloud Content Editor
+- How to create new data templates for the Text Teaser component in XM Cloud Content Editor

 </Introduction>